Imran4424/iOS-InterviewQuestions/Swift.md

 You often want a function to return a publisher without revealing all the complex, internal chaining operations used to create it (e.g., a `map`, `filter`, and decode chain). `AnyPublisher` hides these implementation details, offering a clean, simple return type for your APIs.

+#### SwiftUI framework

+Type erasure in SwiftUI, most notably through `AnyView`, addresses the challenge of working with heterogeneous view types where the specific underlying view type is not known or needs to be hidden.